Dr Marc C-Scott has achieved many of his professional goals, but helping students succeed is a career highlight for VU’s screen media expert.

 I also work on client video projects that keep me relevant to the industry and across current practices occurring within the space.”

-Dr Marc C-Scott is a lecturer in screen media at Victoria University and the course chair of Bachelor of Screen Media.
+Dr Marc C-Scott is a senior lecturer in screen media at Victoria University and the course chair of Bachelor of Screen Media.
 His expertise focuses on television, media streaming, video on demand, sports media rights, Australian media and media policy.

 C-Scott completed his PhD, “Invention to Institution: A Comparative Historical Analysis of Television across Three National Sites” in 2016.